aws-quickstart/cdk-eks-blueprints/docs/addons/vpc-cni.md

 ## VPC-CNI Service Account and IRSA config

-VPC CNI add-on supports creation of an IRSA role for the add-on if the add-on configuration provides managed policies for the add-on.
+VPC CNI add-on supports creation of an IRSA role for the add-on if the customer supplies managed policies for the add-on configuration (i.e. if the `serviceAccountPolicies` field is populated).

 Example: